-- Do I have the strength to walk away when I know something isn’t going to work although it may be masked as a great opportunity?
+- Do I have the strength to walk away from something when I know it’s not going to work?

 Once you have established that you are entrepreneurial material then you have to ask yourself the million dollar question:

-“Am I willing to make the sacrifices to be an entrepreneur?”
+“Am I willing to make the necessary sacrifices of a budding entrepreneur?”

-There is no customer service department or assistant or a 401K with a great health insurance plan.
-You do not get a guaranteed check every 2 weeks or designated paid vacation or weekends.
-I spent most of my adult life working for larger establishments.
-I had a very short period of free lancing, but for the most part since I was 15-years-old I always worked for companies that paid me whether it was part-time during the summer or full-time as an adult.
-I did my job and I got a pay check every two weeks.
-Those paychecks came with benefits, paid vacation time, and promotions.
-There was structure and security.
-I eventually moved into leadership roles quickly most of the time.
+When you first start out you won’t have a customer service department or an assistant or a 401K with a great health insurance plan.
+You won’t get a guaranteed paycheck every 2 weeks or designated paid vacation or weekends.
+I spent most of my adult life working for larger establishments, so I know how difficult it can be to voluntarily excuse yourself from these benefits.
+I had a very short stint in freelancing, but for the most part I had always been an employee.
+I did my job and I got a paycheck every two weeks.
+In this corporate setting there was structure and security.
+At most of my past jobs I even got to take on leadership roles.